Decipher/textimage/README.txt

     - 'image_container_attributes' - (optional) if specified, the <img> tag
       will be wrapped in a <div> container, whose attributes will be set to the array passed here.
-    - anchor_url - (optional) if specified, the entire output will be wrapped in a <a> anchor, whose 'href' attribute will be set to the value passed here.
+    - 'anchor_url' - (optional) if specified, the entire output will be wrapped in a <a> anchor, whose 'href' attribute will be set to the value passed here.